bigwiv/Biopython-cn/chr8.rst

 NCBI ``refseq_rna`` database.
 For BLAT, the sequence database was the February 2009 ``hg19`` human genome draft and the output format is PSL.

-We¡¯ll start from an introduction to the ``Bio.SearchIO`` object model.
+Weâ€™ll start from an introduction to the ``Bio.SearchIO`` object model.
 The model is the representation of your search results, thus it is core to ``Bio.SearchIO`` itself.
-After that, we¡¯ll check out the main functions in ``Bio.SearchIO`` that you may often use.
+After that, weâ€™ll check out the main functions in ``Bio.SearchIO`` that you may often use.

-Now that we¡¯re all set, let¡¯s go to the first step: introducing the core object model.
+Now that weâ€™re all set, letâ€™s go to the first step: introducing the core object model.

-8.1??The SearchIO object model
+8.1  The SearchIO object model
 ------------------------------

 Despite the wildly differing output styles among many sequence search